List of The Cut episodes: Series 1 (Sept – Dec 2009)

+In the explosive series finale, Tommy confronts Stephen about Olive, but which boy will win her heart?
+Meanwhile, things aren't as they seem on the dark streets of The Cut and danger lurks on every corner...

 Series 2 (Apr – Aug 2010)

 In February 2010 it was announced that the BBC has commissioned a second series of The Cut with a 13-part series which again each episode would be split up throughout each week in daily five-minute chunks.
 Open auditions for a new male (Alex) and a new female role (Catherine) were held shortly before the second series began filming, although many young hopefuls impressed the producers, but were not suited to those characters and had characters written for them instead, resulting in a lot more characters being introduced in the second series.
 The second series began airing on 24 April 2010 and concluded on 14 August 2010.
 A four-week break was taken after the first 8 episodes due to Wimbledon and the World Cup taking place.
 No repeats as yet have been shown of the second series, probably because the third series started less than two months later.

 In the first episode, Frankie, Cameron, Alex and Rory are introduced.
 Episode 4 introduces Catherine and Episode 5 introduces Elliott.
 In the first few episodes, Rosa plays an extremely important role before disappearing from the series without explanation.
 Tommy is written out of the series at the end of Episode 6, but later returns at the end of Episode 12, just before the finale.
 Jay returns at the end of Episode 10, and stays for the rest of the series before being written out again, this time for good.
 Amy is also written out at the end of the series and Olive is killed off.